 As early as 1995, it was proposed that xylanase may affect microbial activity in the gastrointestinal tract through the provision of fermentable oligosaccharides and low molecular weight polysaccharides.
 These are produced from the hydrolysis of soluble and insoluble arabinoxylans in cereals.

 A development of particular interest is that the GH10 xylanases break down the backbone of different fibre components into small xylooligosaccharides (XOS) and arabino-xylanoligosaccharides (AXOS).
-This action, research shows, has value in supporting the selective growth of fibre-degrading bacteria in the colon, conferring positive effects on the host’s health.
+This action, research shows, has value in supporting the selective growth of fibre-degrading bacteria in the large intestine, conferring positive effects on the host’s health.

 The most well-known probiotic strains belong to bifidobacteria and lactobacilli, which have quite different XOS and AXOS utilization systems.
 Bifidobacterium adolescentis has been shown to consume AXOS and XOS, whereas Lactobacillus brevis utilises only XOS.
 The outcome is that AXOS releases butyrate, the short-chain fatty acid, which can improve the host’s gut barrier function, as well as reduce Salmonella colonization in broilers.
 Alongside these health benefits, their presence may improve performance also by reducing FCR.
 (Courtin et al. 2008; Ribeiro et al. 2018)

 As mentioned earlier, the GH10 xylanase requires only two consecutive unsubstituted xylan monomers to cleave the xylan main chain, whereas a GH11 xylanase requires 3 or 4 consecutive unsubstituted xylan monomers.
 Therefore, the number of potential AXOS and XOS oligomers is higher from the action of the GH10 xylanase.
 This results in a wider size range of oligomers.
-The range is valuable as the effect is spread across the colon, each oligomer having a different fermentation rate.
-Consequently, the colon microbial activity becomes saccharolytic, which potentially reduces the undesirable products of proteolytic degradation, such as phenols and cresols.
+The range is valuable as the effect is spread across the large intestine, each oligomer having a different fermentation rate.
+Consequently, the large intestine’s microbial activity becomes saccharolytic, which potentially reduces the undesirable products of proteolytic degradation, such as phenols and cresols.

 Prebiotic combinations will vary depending on the substrate available.
 However, there is more flexibility in breaking down insoluble NSPs across different feedstuffs using GH10 xylanase compared to GH-11 xylanase.